1875 (Meiji 8) year of birth

 Anthony traveled back from there, but Wada continued his journey accompanied by a native following the Porcupine River and then over the hills still headed toward the whaling post.
 His fellow traveler parted with him insisting that Wada is such a skilled Arctic explorer that he could easily travel alone.
 He brought with him a small tent, for spending the night safe from the outside conditions.
 During the last solitary leg of his travel, Wada bore witness of a struggle for life between a polar bear and an Eskimo whose rifle failed. *92) *93).

 1908 (Meiji 41) 33 yrs.

-Starting from Dawson no one had ever reached before, explored 5,000 miles (8,000 kilometers) coastline of the Arctic sea by a dog sled, which was reported on a newspaper broadly.
+Starting from Dawson no one had ever reached so far a distance before.
+He explored 5,000 miles (8,000 kilometers) coastline of the Arctic sea by a dog sled, which was broadly reported in the newspapers.

 1909 (Meiji 42) 34 yrs.

 Fairbanks Attended 26 1/2 marathon Demara, the Greek, beat Wada Sp

 End of March Wada left Fairbanks, for a visit Fort Yukon and Chandalar, for a total of 700 miles which he completed in 19 days including his 4 days stay.
 At that time in Chandalar prospecting for quartz was going on.
 He has been working for Baird, and on arrival back in Fairbanks the Fairbanks Daily News-miner reports April 9th, that his mission was successful, and that he believes Chandalar will become a rich quartz camp.
 His travel to Fairbanks was reported to be in record-breaking time and through extreme heat, which burned his face and made his lips “swollen to the thickness of a beefsteak.”